-State University provides students, faculty, and staff with the opportunity to register a domain name and create a digital presence through various mediums such as blogs, portfolios, and wikis.
-You can easily install open source applications such as WordPress, MediaWiki, Drupal, Scalar, and Omeka to your own domain, and use this space to create your digital identity and express your creativity.
+This web hosting space provides students, faculty, and staff with the opportunity to sign up for a domain name and create a digital presence through various mediums such as blogs, portfolios, and wikis.
+You can easily install open source applications such as WordPress, Drupal, Scalar, and Omeka to your own domain, and use this space to create your digital identity and express your creativity.

 1.1.Choosing your domain name

 Choosing your domain name is the first step in getting started with staking your claim on the web.
-Your domain name is a unique Web address (e.g. yourname.stateu.org) that can be used to build out your own digital presence.
+Your domain name is a unique web address (e.g. yourname.school.edu) that can be used to build out your own digital presence.
 As you make your choice, there are a few considerations to keep in mind:

 Your Domain Name Must Be Available: Domain names must be unique, which means in order for you to claim your own, you need to be sure that it is currently available (and not being used by anyone else or any company or organization).
-There are lots of tools to check on domain availability, and when you sign up on stateu.org, we’ll actually check the availability of your choice for you.
-If you’d like to spend some time thinking about your choice and checking availability before you actually sign-up, we recommend using whois.com.
+There are lots of tools to check on domain availability, and we’ll actually do the checking for you when you sign up for an account.
+But if you’d rather spend some time thinking about your choice, you can always check domain availability here: whois.com.

 Choose a Domain You Can Live With: You should choose a domain name that you feel you can live with for quite some time.
 You should pick something that you won’t find embarrassing in the future.
 A good rule of thumb is to pick a domain that you would be comfortable putting on a future job application.